-- Gloves and Handwashing - o In addition to wearing gloves as outlined under Standard Precautions, wear gloves (clean, non-sterile gloves are adequate) when entering the room.
-During the course of providing care for a patient, change gloves after having contact with infective material that may contain high concentrations of microorganisms (fecal material and wound drainage).
-Remove gloves before leaving the patient's room and wash hands immediately with an antimicrobial agent or a waterless antiseptic agent.
-After glove removal and hand washing, ensure that hands do not touch potentially contaminated environmental surfaces or items in the patient's room to avoid transfer of microorganisms to other patients or environments. - Gown - o In addition to wearing a gown as outlined under Standard Precautions, wear a gown (a clean, non-sterile gown is adequate) when entering the room if anticipated that clothing will have substantial contact with the patient, environmental surfaces, or items in the patient's room, or if the patient is incontinent or has diarrhea, an ileostomy, a colostomy, or wound drainage not contained by a dressing.
+- o In addition to wearing a gown as outlined under Standard Precautions, wear a gown (a clean, non-sterile gown is adequate) when entering the room if anticipated that clothing will have substantial contact with the patient, environmental surfaces, or items in the patient's room, or if the patient is incontinent or has diarrhea, an ileostomy, a colostomy, or wound drainage not contained by a dressing.
 Remove the gown before leaving the patient's environment.
-After gown removal, ensure that clothing does not contact potentially contaminated environmental surfaces to avoid transfer of microorganisms to other patients or environments. - Patient-Care Equipment - o When possible, dedicate the use of noncritical patient-care equipment to a single patient (or cohort of patients infected or colonized with the pathogen requiring precautions) to avoid sharing between patients.
-If use of common equipment or items is unavoidable, then adequately clean and disinfect them before use for another patient.
+After gown removal, ensure that clothing does not contact potentially contaminated environmental surfaces to avoid transfer of microorganisms to other patients or environments. - Patient-Care Equipment - o When possible, dedicate the use of noncritical patient-care equipment to a single patient (or cohort of patients infected or colonized with the pathogen requiring

-- Additional Precautions for Preventing the Spread of Vancomycin Resistance - o Consult the HICPAC report on preventing the spread of vancomycin resistance for additional prevention strategies.
+- precautions) to avoid sharing between patients.
+If use of common equipment or items is unavoidable, then adequately clean and disinfect them before use for another patient. - Additional Precautions for Preventing the Spread of Vancomycin Resistance - Consult the HICPAC report on preventing the spread of vancomycin resistance for additional prevention strategies.

-Table 1: Synopsis of Types of Precautions andPatients Requiring the Precautions\
+Table 1: Synopsis of Types of Precautions and Patients Requiring the Precautions\